jinjirosan/localconfig/README.md

 # localconfig
-Local config files for consistent user environment ... everywhere :-)
+Local config files for a consistent user environment ... everywhere :-) Putting them on github makes it easy to deploy on every 'new' system I work on.
+Also makes it easier to share.

 Package version: 0.4